jekhokie/raspberry-noaa-v2/.github/ISSUE_TEMPLATE/enhancement.md

+---
+name: Feature Request Template
+about: "For feature requests / improvements."

+---

 **Please Describe the problem to be solved**
 (Replace This Text: Please present a concise description of the problem to be addressed by this feature request.
 Please be clear what parts of the problem are considered to be in-scope and out-of-scope.)